ᓄᓇᕐᔪᐊᑉ ᐸᐃᑉᐹᒦᑦᑐᑦ: ᑎᑎᖅᑐᒐᐃᑦ ᑭᙵᕐᓂᒃ

 The recent digitization of the Kinngait Drawings Archive—90,000 works strong and held by the McMichael for more than three decades—has allowed unprecedented curatorial access to the origins of this now world-renowned graphic tradition.

-Curated by Emily Laurent Henderson, Associate Curator, Indigenous Arts and Culture at McMichael, this once-in-a-generation exhibition of more than 200 works will foreground the cultural continuities of life in Kinngait in the face of dramatic societal change over more than five decades.
+Curated by Emily Laurent Henderson, Associate Curator, Indigenous Arts and Culture at McMichael, this once-in-a-generation exhibition of more than 200 works foregrounds the cultural continuities of life in Kinngait in the face of dramatic societal change over more than five decades.
 The adaptability and resilience of this unique community has been documented in works that depict intergenerational knowledge transfer, community building, and boundless imagination.

 Artists